PanMadzior/ReactiveDots/README.md

 ### Reactive update methods

 There are several update methods for reactive systems.
-They differences are mainly how they manage structural changes when adding or removing the cache component.
+Their differences are mainly how they manage structural changes when adding or removing the cache component.

 ```csharp
 // Update reactive data in parallel jobs using ECB from EndSimulationEntityCommandBufferSystem.